- Enable visitors to log in with Facebook, Twitter, LinkedIn, or Google+

 Personalization

 When an account is linked to Facebook, a rich collection of attributes is pulled into the Sitecore user profile, which opens up a range of personalization possibilities.
 These go from the broadly demographic, such as showing targeted content to women over 50, to the finely targeted, such as displaying ads relating to games or movies that the user has expressed an interest in.
-To facilitate this, the personalization engine adds the following Rules Editor conditions:
+To facilitate this, the personalization engine adds the following Rules Editor conditions:- where the gender of the current user is value (new with SC 1.2)

-• where the current user is interested in value on any social network (new with SC 1.2)
+- where the current user is interested in value on any social network (new with SC 1.2)

-• where the current user is connected to the specific social network
+- where the current user is connected to the specific social network

-• where the network profile specific field compares to value
+- where the network profile specific field compares to value

-Figure 7: Personalization conditions
+Figure 7: Personalization conditions |

 Triggered Messages